ZeroStudMuffin/CEA2/README.md

 - The **Show Log** button in debug mode displays any debug messages captured during processing.
  - The parser now outputs only a roll number and customer name on two lines.
   Any prefix before the final underscore in the roll number is removed so users see only the numeric portion.
-Customer lines use the `Cust-Name:` prefix.
+Customer lines use the `Cust:` prefix.
 - Once roll, customer and bin are present a **Send Record** button appears when batch mode is enabled.
 In default mode a full-screen bin menu pops up and selecting a value uploads immediately.
 Requests are POSTed with the user's